techservicesillinois/awscli-login/README.rst

 The awscli-login plugin allows retrieving temporary Amazon credentials by authenticating against a SAML Identity Provider (IdP).

-.. |--| unicode:: U+2013   .. en dash
-.. contents:: Jump to:
-   :depth: 1

 Installation
 ============

-For production documentation and installs, see `awscli-login on PyPi <https://pypi.org/project/awscli-login/>`_.
+For product documentation see `awscli-login on PyPi <https://pypi.org/project/awscli-login/>`_.